parrt/msds692/notes/openapi.md

 webpage = urllib2.urlopen(URL).read()
 ```

 If the URL is to a page that gives you HTML, we would say that we are fetching a webpage.
-On the other hand, if the URL is returning data in some form, we say that we are accessing a *REST* api.
+On the other hand, if the URL is returning data in some form, we would say that we are accessing a *REST* api.

 *REST* is an acronym for REpresentational State Transfer and is a very handy way to make something trivial sound very complicated.
 Anytime you see the word REST, just think "webpage that gives me data not HTML."
 There is a massive industry and giant following behind this term but I cannot see anything beyond "fetch data from webpage".